OnionIoT/openwrt-sdk-wrapper/README.md

 - All output will be in the `openwrt-sdk/bin/packages/mipsel_24kc/onion` directory
 - The `compileAllPackages` function in the script specifies which packages will be compiled

+---

-# How to use this Repo for Development
+# Using this Repo for Development

 By default, the packages are built from source code in git repo specified in `config/new.feeds.conf`.